TCottier96/TCottier96.github.io/index.md

 **Top bar is growing in height, while the bottom bar is shrinking**
 <video src="https://user-images.githubusercontent.com/63759578/178132243-0f7a41cc-bda3-4dd4-a9a3-60b4ba50c6c0.mp4" autoplay loop='true' controls="controls" muted="muted" height="800" width="800">
 </video>

+**Explanation:** Two bars are moving towards each other while their height changes.
+The bottom bar changes height in the opposite pattern of the top bar.
+When the bars are vertically aligned, their height is identical and they briefly flash white.
+However, this white flash is often perceived further along the bar's motion and height trajectory.
+To clarify, if the bar is moving left to right and increasing in height, at the time of the flash, the flash won't be perceived in the centre, but will be perceived on a taller bar in a position to the right of centre.

 Cai, R., & Schlag, J. (2001).
 A new form of illusory conjunction between color and shape.
 Journal of Vision, 1(3), 127–127. https://doi.org/10.1167/1.3.127